myoung-space-science/ecsprt/README.md

 This repository is still in the early development stage.

+Until further notice, this repository requires building and compiling against the `main` branch of PETSc in order to take advantage of crucial bug fixes.

 ECSPRT (pronounced like "expert") currently comprises two main programs: a plasma simulation and an electrostatic potential solver.